BalderHolst/uni-notes/Notes/Jacobian Matrix for Robotics.md

 \end{cases}$$

 #### Manipulability Ellipsoid
-Shows how the end-affector can move.
+Shows how the end-effector can move.
 $$\dot{x}A^{-1}\dot{x} = 1, \s A = JJ^{T}$$

 The axes $a$, $b$, and $c$ of the ellipsoid can be related to the [[Egenværdier og Egenvektorer|eigen-values]] and eigen-vectors of $A$.